The Future of 5G: Should We Expect 6G and Beyond? The rollout of 5G has been…

 The best place to begin your research is by diving into peer-reviewed scientific studies.
 While articles, blog posts, and YouTube videos may present information in an accessible way, peer-reviewed research is the gold standard when it comes to credibility.
 Studies published in reputable journals undergo rigorous scrutiny by experts before publication.
 This process helps to ensure that the findings are accurate and free from bias.

 To find scientific studies on 5G, you can use databases like Google Scholar, PubMed, or JSTOR.
 These platforms allow you to access thousands of studies related to 5G, electromagnetic radiation (EMF), and potential health risks.
-When searching, be sure to focus on studies that mention terms such as “5G radiation,” “electromagnetic fields,” or “millimeter waves,” which are the specific frequencies used by 5G networks.
-It’s also crucial to look for research conducted by institutions or experts with no financial ties to the telecom industry, as this reduces the likelihood of conflicts of interest.
+When searching, be sure to focus on studies that mention terms such as “5G radiation,” “electromagnetic fields,” or “millimeter waves”.
+These terms are the specific frequencies used by 5G networks.
+It’s also crucial to look for research conducted by institutions or experts with no financial ties to the telecom industry.
+This reduces the likelihood of conflicts of interest.

-Keep in mind that some studies may downplay risks due to industry funding, while others may exaggerate dangers based on limited data.
+Keep in mind that some studies may downplay risks due to industry funding.
+Others may exaggerate dangers based on limited data.
 Pay attention to the sample size, methodology, and peer reviews to gauge the reliability of the study.
+These metrics will help you separate a good study from one that lacks completeness the back up it’s claims.

 Investigate Reputable Health Organizations

 Another reliable way to access accurate information is through trusted health organizations.
-The World Health Organization (WHO), National Institute of Environmental Health Sciences (NIEHS), and International Agency for Research on Cancer (IARC) have all studied the effects of EMF radiation, and their findings can serve as a good starting point.
-The IARC, for instance, has classified radiofrequency electromagnetic fields (including 5G) as possibly carcinogenic to humans, placing it in the same category as certain chemicals and environmental exposures.
+The World Health Organization (WHO), National Institute of Environmental Health Sciences (NIEHS), and International Agency for Research on Cancer (IARC) have all studied the effects of EMF radiation.
+Their findings provide a useful starting point.
+The IARC, for instance, has classified radiofrequency electromagnetic fields (including 5G) as “possibly carcinogenic to humans (Group 2B), based on an increased risk for glioma.”
+This classification places them in the same category as certain chemicals and environmental exposures.

 Avoid Biased Sources